Will a phase gate process hold back or enhance your new product development? What are the pros and cons of stage-gating your NPD?

 In some sectors these are still heady days of cheap money and constant disruption.
 Businesses and investors, fearful of missing out on the next big opportunity are giving developers their head and their cash.
 Teams are moving fast and breaking things.
-They’re pushing boundaries and not worrying too much about monetisation (after all - Twitter only managed to turn a profit in 2019).
+They’re pushing boundaries and not worrying too much about monetisation - yet!
 Failing and iteration is still the order of the day.

 “Tell that to the person who wrote you $50,000 of their hard-earned money and entrusted you to try your best.
 Fail fast?
-How does your brother-in-law feel about that?”
+How do they feel about that?”

 Is phase gating the enemy of an agile approach?

 Phase gating splits new product development (NPD) into key stages with the opportunity to review progress at the end of each one.
 This approach looks to control what could be freewheeling and unaccountable NPD processes into a more governable and disciplined series of steps.
 These stages of the NPD process are typically broken down as follows:

 - Design and development

 With stop/go meetings at the end of each critical stage, involving key stakeholders from every department (marketing, dev, product management etc) - teams can use specific criteria to decide which projects should be allowed to continue and which should be canned.
 This is designed to halt wasteful projects and keep companies focused on transparency of process, customer needs and profitability.